The fortunes of a precious human life

 Born as a human

 The first five richnesses are personal factors that relate to our lives.
 The first one is being born as a human being.
 Why is it good fortune to be born as a human being?
 Well, because human beings have a balance of happiness and suffering.
 Our lives aren’t completely miserable, our lives aren’t completely fantastic either.
 And that, in terms of Dharma practice, is very good because we can observe our own mind.
 If we have too much suffering, we forget about the Dharma and we get completely overwhelmed in “MY problems” and “what I am going to do.”
-On the other hand, if we have too much sense pleasure and we are just completely floating along with too much happiness all the time, again, we forget about the Dharma because we forget about our own mortality, we forget about the suffering in the world, we get blinded by our own happiness.
+On the other hand, if we have too much sense pleasure and we are just completely floating along with too much happiness all the time, again, we forget about the Dharma because we forget about our own mortality, we forget about the suffering in the world, we get distracted by our own happiness.
 As human beings with a human body, we have this balance of happiness and suffering.
 This is a very good circumstance for Dharma practice—enough happiness so that life isn’t too difficult, enough suffering to remind us not to get too lazy.

 In addition, as human beings, we have human intelligence.
 Now, it is very true that sometimes human beings act worse than animals.
 There’s no doubt about that.
 Animals only kill when they are threatened, or they kill for food.
 Human beings kill for pleasure.
 So sometimes some human beings act much worse than animals.
 But in general, having a human intelligence is a very positive thing.
 That isn’t saying that everybody uses their human intelligence in a proper or constructive way.
 But it is saying that human intelligence has something special that other life forms don’t.
 We can understand things.
 We can think about things.
 We can contemplate them.
 We can meditate.